 5. Community Reactions and Protests

-The response from local communities, particularly in Downham, has been anything but muted.
+The response from Local communities, particularly in Downham, has been anything but muted.
 Parents and residents have rallied together, organizing protests and petitions, passionately advocating for their schools.
-They express deep concerns about how these closures can fracture community ties and hinder local economies that rely on schools as foundational pillars.
+They express deep concerns about how these closures can fracture community ties and hinder local Economies That rely on schools as foundational pillars.

 Emotional Impact on Families Facing Hampshire School Closures